Level 2, Smoking Cessation Training

 This accredited training is 2.5 days over three weeks, covering 6 modules.
 It aims to enable delegates to provide smoking cessation support to clients/patients within their current role.

-Here are training dates and venues for 2017.
+Here are the upcoming training dates and venues.

 It is designed specifically for those who can commit to delivering complete stop smoking programmes to their patients/clients/employees/colleagues within their current role.
 Stop smoking support programmes may be offered in a variety of settings; including pharmacies, GP surgeries, in the workplace, schools and colleges, voluntary organisations, prisons and in military establishments etc.

 - Individuals/organisations need to provide services within Hampshire (excluding Southampton city and Portsmouth city.
 If you require training outside of this area please contact us for a quote to cover the cost of training).

 - Attendance at all 6 modules must be completed in order to become a Level 2-trained Smoking Cessation Adviser.